 Understanding Our Skin

-The skin consists of two layers: the outer layer, called the Epidermis, and the layer beneath it, called the Dermis.
-Below the dermis, there is a region that skin anatomists do not consider to be skin-like.
-This region is referred to as the hypodermis.
+The structures encompassed by skin anatomy, including Hair, Nails, Sweat glands, and Oil glands, each have unique functions, complementing overall skin function.
+This collective of functional subsystems and auxiliary structures is referred to as the Integumentary System.
+We aim to keep things simple, referring to this diverse system as just 'Skin' for now.
+The human skin consists of two (2) layers, an outer layer, called the Epidermis, and a layer beneath it, termed the Dermis.
+Below the Dermis, there is a region that skin anatomists do not consider to be skin-like.
+This region is referred to as the Hypodermis.

 Epidermis